ScorpioBroker/ScorpioBroker/docs/en/source/multivalue.rst

 *************************

 Multi-value Attribute is a feature through which an Entity can simultaneously have Attributes with more than one instance.
-In the case of Properties, there may be more than one source at a time that provides a Property instance, e.g. based on independent sensor measurements with different quality characteristics.
+In the case of Properties, there may be more than one source at a time that provides a Property value, e.g. based on independent sensor measurements with different quality characteristics.

 For example: take a speedometer and a GPS both providing the current speed of a car or take a thermometer or an infrared camera both provides the temperature of the body.